billpg/HashBack/README.md

 The fixed salt is used to ensure that a valid hash could only be calculated by reading this document.
 The salt string is not sent with the request so any hashes resulting could only be used for this exchange.
 [Generator code with commentary for fixed salt string.](https://github.com/billpg/CrossRequestTokenExchange/blob/898149500b36107f8943ac7024fc73772adfa9c0/GenFixedSalt/GenFixedSalt.cs)

-The hash file published under the URL listed in the JSON under `VerifyCallerUrl` is published under the type `text/plain`.
-The file must be one line with the BASE-64 encoded hash in ASCII as that only line.
+The Caller must then publish this verification hash under the URL listed in the JSON with the type `text/plain`.
+The file itself must be one line with the BASE-64 encoded hash in ASCII as that only line.
 The file may end with CR, LF or CRLF bytes, or with no end-of-line byte sequence at all.

 The expected hash of the above example is:
 - `BKG55yKpOGkdyMVVo5BgNpH64DiuIQ5KmhlLAeXYC7Y=`<!--1066_EXAMPLE_HASH-->